 There are a number of environment variables that can be defined to affect fit before starting gnuplot, see fit control environment (p.
-80).
+100).
+At run time adjustments to the fit command operation can be controlled by set fit.
+See fit control variables (p.
+99).